grscheller/scheller-linux-archive/notes/nvimPlugins.md

 null-ls built-ins (like linters or formatters), and dap servers.
 It only installs these servers, it does not configure them.

-The PATH inherited from the shell involking external tools will begin ~/.local/share/nvim/mason/bin ensuring nvim first find mason installed tools for lspconfig, dap, and NullLS first.
+The PATH inherited from the shell invoking external tools will begin ~/.local/share/nvim/mason/bin ensuring nvim first find mason installed tools for lspconfig, dap, and NullLS first.